wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/index.md

 nav_order: 9
 ---

-# Testing WordPress themes for Accessibility
+# Testing WordPress themes for accessibility

+This outlines the steps for conducting a theme accessibility ready requirements review.
+Detailed testing instructions for each requirement can be found in the [Theme accessibility guidelines doc.]({{site.baseurl}}/docs/topics/theme-guidelines/)